Effusion: Graham's law

 Scottish chemist Thomas Graham (1805–1869) found experimentally that the rate of effusion of a gas is inversely proportional to the square root of the mass of its particles.
 In other words, the ratio of the rates of effusion of two gases at the same temperature and pressure is given by the inverse ratio of the square roots of the masses of the gas particles.

 where $M_1$ and $M_2$ represent the molar masses of the gases.

 This equation is known as Graham's law of effusion.

 The effusion rate for a gas depends directly on the average velocity of its particles.
 Thus, the faster the gas particles are moving, the more likely they are to pass through the effusion orifice.

-Knudsen effusion cell
+Knudsen cell

-The Knudsen effusion cell is used to measure the vapor pressures of a solid with very low vapor pressure.
+The Knudsen cell is used to measure the vapor pressures of a solid with very low vapor pressure.
 Such a solid forms a vapor at low pressure by sublimation.
 The vapor slowly effuses through a pinhole, and the loss of mass is proportional to the vapor pressure and can be used to determine this pressure.
 The heat of sublimation can also be determined by measuring the vapor pressure as a function of temperature, using the Clausius–Clapeyron relation.